Nicolas-Puccio/caravaneer-2/README.md

 7. **Faster walk animation**: Walk animations during battle are twice as fast.

-8. **No slaves during fights**: Slaves are removed from the fight, to improve performance, and make the battles faster.
+8. **Less entities during fights**: Slaves and transport are removed from the fight, to improve performance, and make the battles faster.

 9. **More mercenaries available in towns**: Added +1 to the amount of mercenary in a town, making it easier to find recruits in low population towns.

-10. **Smaller battle fields**: halved how much battle field size scales with weapon skill.
+10. **Smaller battle fields**: halved how much battle field size scales with weapon skill, and reduced min size when using melee weapons.

 11. **Fix starving towns**: Some towns did not expand forage industry properly which caused a deficit in food production and expensive food prices.

+12. **Partial fix chained industries**: Leather vest and yarn jackets will produce if consumption is satisfied by another industry, regardless of storage space.